To get your salesperson license in Hawaii:

-Each 20-hr CE Renewal package is equally designed to meet the 20-hr renewal requirement.
-Each includes the mandatory Core A and B courses (until 5/31/21) and 14 hrs of electives.
+Each 20-hr CE Renewal package is equally designed to meet the 20-hr renewal requirement in Hawaii.
+Each includes the mandatory Core A and B courses until 5/20 of odd-numbered years and 14 hrs of electives.

-Once you complete a course, allow 1-3 business days for processing (allow 8 to be safe).
+Once you complete a course, allow 1-3 business days for processing (8 days just to be safe).
 Once processed, the course should appear in your PVL account on ehawaii.gov.
 As we process each course, we send a confirmation email to you.
-After completing all your courses, it is time for you to verify the State has everything they need for your smooth license renewal (ex: course credits, paperwork, payment).
-You can do this by contacting the DCCA (808-586-3000) or by logging into your PVL account: https://pvl.ehawaii.gov/rece/app/welcome.html
+After completing all your courses, it is time for you to verify you have everything you need for your smooth license renewal (ex: course credits, paperwork, payment).

 When a course is considered complete, you will see green checkmarks next to each step in the course folder.
-This means the course is complete and has been put in queue for processing so that we can get it submitted to the Hawaii Real Estate Commission / DCCA on your behalf.
-The 3 checkmarks correspond to the completion of the presentation, survey, and indicating the biennium where you would like the course credit applied.
+This means the course completion has been put in queue for processing so that we can get it submitted to the Hawaii Real Estate Commission / DCCA on your behalf.

-To be considered a duplicate by the Hawaii Real Estate Commission / DCCA, the course must be an exact title match, from the exact same school and must have been completed within a consecutive biennium (Ex: courses completed for the 2016 biennium cannot count toward requirements for 2020). *You can view a list of your completed courses by logging into your PVL account on ehawaii.gov through the link below and following these steps:
+To be considered a duplicate by the Hawaii Real Estate Commission / DCCA, the course must be an exact title match from the exact same school and must have been completed within a consecutive biennium (Ex: courses completed for the 2018 biennium cannot count toward requirements for 2020). *You can view a list of your completed courses by logging into your PVL account on ehawaii.gov through the link below and following these steps: